 - JAG is a combination of a Military and Warfare Television and Law Procedural, so it could be argued that it may serve as a gateway to either genre.

 - Monty Python's Flying Circus, Mr. Bean, Blackadder and Fawlty Towers to British comedy in general.

 - QI frequently serves as an introduction to the concept of the British Panel Show for non-Brits, being one of the most popular and acclaimed of the genre.

 - In the 90's, Nickelodeon dived heavily into Genre Roulette, with an incredibly diverse and varied collection of live-action programming that spanned almost every conceivable genre.
-For kids who grew up during that time, something on Nickelodeon probably served as a kid-friendly gateway to your genre of choice, ranging from sitcoms (Clarissa Explains It All,) sketch comedy (All That,) mystery (The Mystery Files Of Shelby Woo,) sci-fi (Space Cases,) even horror (Are You Afraid of the Dark?)
+For kids who grew up during that time, something on Nickelodeon probably served as a kid-friendly gateway to your genre of choice, ranging from sitcoms (Clarissa Explains It All, The Adventures of Pete & Pete,) sketch comedy (You Cant Do That On Television,) mystery (The Mystery Files Of Shelby Woo,) sci-fi (The Tomorrow People, Space Cases,) even horror (Are You Afraid of the Dark?)

 - With the help of YouTube, Straight No Chaser and their humorous renditon of "The 12 Days of Christmas" make a nice gateway into a cappella groups such as the Clef Hangers.

 - Not to mention Rockapella's appearances on Where in the World Is Carmen Sandiego?, probably the first exposure many had to a cappella groups in the 90s.